TomStrepsil/web-toggle-point/examples/serve/README.md

       - `/src/fixtures/translation/languages/pt-BR/translations.json` (variant)
     - This uses a `joinPointGlob` setting that points to a single file, rather than attempting to match in sub-directories.
     - This uses a bespoke toggle handler to match the language to the path.
+    - This uses the `staticLoadStrategyFactory` from the `webpack` package, meaning all variant modules are imported at application bootstrap.
 2. selecting a site-specific method, based on a site prefix of the url.
     - This uses modules stored at:
       - `/src/fixtures/config/somethingSiteSpecific.js` (default)